 - Baking powder: Be sure to use gluten-free baking powder if you need the scones to be gluten-free.
 (Not all baking powder brands are gluten-free).

-These gluten-free blueberry muffins can very easily be gluten-free any fruit muffins!
+These gluten-free blueberry scones can very easily be gluten-free any fruit scones!
 Just replace the blueberries with an equal amount of another fruit.
 Some suggestions:

 More Delicious Gluten-Free Baking: